robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 ### CakePHP 1.3.x

 Use code from the `1.3` branch and follow the instructions in that README file.
-Please not that development has ended for this version.
+Please note that development has ended for this version.

 ## Installation (2.x)